Converging Regional Perspectives On AI Governance, AI For Good & AI For Industry

 Converging global players from industry, government, academia, research and philanthropy, AIMX seeks to address real-world issues of AI Governance and AI for Good, while keeping the pulse on issues that impact AI for Industry.
 Organised by MP Singapore, AIMX will comprise a 2-day conference and 3-day exhibition, to be hosted by Singapore Week of Innovation & Technology (SWITCH) 2023, from 31 October to 2 November 2023 at the Sands Expo & Convention Centre, Singapore.

-About SWITCH The SWITCH flagship event returns to Singapore at the Sands Expo and Convention Centre from 31 October–2 November 2023.
+The SWITCH flagship event returns to Singapore at the Sands Expo and Convention Centre from 31 October2 November 2023.
 Join an international delegation of innovators, investors, and industry leaders who meet at this annual innovation festival where mutual collaboration and cross-market opportunities take place.

 With Singapore being a hub for the Global-Asia innovation community, startups, entrepreneurs, investors, innovation teams, community multipliers, MNCs, and government representatives all meet at SWITCH to create positive change in our respective industries and markets.
 Through the power of collaboration that drives this spirit of innovation, the connections made at SWITCH will further technology and innovation development, bring them to market, as well as establish relationships with like-minded colleagues to create a sustainable future through innovation and technology.